NASCAR Cup Series at New Hampshire Motor Speedway

 Stock car races in the NASCAR Cup Series have been held at New Hampshire Motor Speedway in Loudon, New Hampshire since 1993.

-A second race in September was also formerly held at the track from 1997 to 2017 until it was moved to Las Vegas Motor Speedway starting in 2018.
+A second race in September was also formerly held at the track from 1997 to 2017 until it was moved to Las Vegas Motor Speedway, starting in 2018.

 Current race

-The Mobil 1 301 is a NASCAR Cup Series stock car race held at New Hampshire Motor Speedway in Loudon, New Hampshire.
+The Dollar Tree 301 is a NASCAR Cup Series stock car race held at New Hampshire Motor Speedway in Loudon, New Hampshire.

-Ryan Blaney is the defending race winner, having won it in 2025.
+Ryan Blaney is the defending race winner, having won it in 2026.

 History

 The race has been traditionally run in July, but from 2007 to 2010 it was run in late June or early July as the race preceding the Coke Zero 400 in order to allow that race to run as close to the 4th of July as possible.
 In 2011, the race returned to its traditional mid-July date and it held that date every year until 2025 (except for 2020 when it was held in early August due to schedule changes related to the COVID-19 pandemic and 2024 when it was held in late June) when the date to was moved to mid-September and the race was made the opening race of the Round of 12 in the NASCAR Cup Series playoffs.
-From its inaugural running in 1993 through 2007 the race was 300 laps, but after O. Bruton Smith and his company SMI bought the track, their first date was given the moniker of the extra mile and was increased to 301 laps.
+From its inaugural running in 1993 through 2007 the race was 300 laps, but after Bruton Smith and his company SMI bought the track, their first date was given the moniker of the extra mile and was increased to 301 laps.
 In 2008, Kurt Busch won the race after it was called due to rain after 284 laps.
 One year later, Joey Logano became the youngest winner in NASCAR Cup Series history after the race was also shortened because of rain after 273 laps, at the age of 19 years, 1 month, and 4 days.